modernweb-dev/rocket/packages/cli/demo/docs/blog/introducing-mdjs.md

 **How does it work**

-Mdjs hooks into [remark](https://remark.js.org/) and extracts all those tagged js blocks.
+Mdjs hooks into [remark](https://remark.js.org/) and extracts all those tagged JavaScript blocks.
-In the end, HTML and js is separately available.
+In the end, HTML and JS are separately available.

 ```js
 {